jayk-gupta/Frontend-Resources/README.md

 # Frontend-Resources
-Resources for learning frontend development
+Collection of Resources for learning frontend development

+## Contributing

+Pull requests are welcome.
+Feel free to add the resources you know for learning front-end.